Try This: 2019 Breakout Sessions

 - Great gardening with kids.
 This session will be held in the beautiful Buckhannon community garden.
 You’ll go from station to station in the garden, picking up great ideas at each about ways to encourage kids to fall in love with growing their own food.
 Jessica Pollitt, WVU Extension Service; Kate Marshall and three others.
 In the garden.
 Follow the road to the right of the Performing Arts Center to the community garden.

 - “Try This Next Steps” conversation.
 A chance for more in-depth discussion of ways Try This can evolve to engage even more West Virginians during the next five years.
-Also a chance for you to convey a helpful idea or people you feel we should contact.
+Also a chance for you to convey a helpful idea or let us know what your organization (or you) can do.
 A chance to talk directly with Try This founders and long-term planners about what you’d like to see happen in your part of the state.
 This conversation will continue through both sessions.

 Saturday, June 8 (11:50 – 12:50)

-- Move and Groove.
-Dance!
+- Dancing in your community!
 In Spencer, Groove dancing has taken hold!
 It’s inexpensive, healthy and easy to set up.
 Come ready to move and dance and de-stress.
 Then find out how you can make it happen in your own community.
 This is an income-producing activity for the right people.
 Veronica wants to get a statewide network going!
 Veronica Stover, PATCH 21.